kang1717/TOPIC/README.md

-# TOPIC (TOpology-based Prediction of crystal structure for Inorganic solid electrolyes with Corner-Sharing framework)
+# TOPIC (TOpology-based Prediction of crystal structure for Inorganic solid electrolyes with Corner-sharing framework)